 From here snow-capped peaks rise above green forests as the road cuts through the mountain landscape.

-Rhône Glacier Hike – If you want to get out and explore, there is an easy, 2.3-kilometre walk (one way) to views over the Rhône Glacier.
-The hike is very flat and follows a track that skirts above the road (marked on the map above).
+Hike to Rhône Glacier – If you want to get out and explore the summit, there is an easy, 2.3-kilometre walk (one way) to views over the Rhône Glacier.
+The hike is very flat and follows a track that skirts above the road (marked in green on the Furka Pass map above).
 It ends on a rocky promontory with views over the glacier.
 Allow just over 1 hour for the return walk.

 3. HOTEL BELVÉDÈRE